SamuelHarner/samuelharner.github.io/_posts/2022-08-26-cs-overview.md

 # Computer architecture and components
 **Recommended litterature:** Computer Organization and Design: the Hardware/Software Interface, David A. Patterson and John L. Hennessy

-Some of the followings notes were derived from the course IS1500 at KTH Royal Institute of Technology
+Some of the following notes were derived from the course IS1500 at KTH Royal Institute of Technology

 ***